 About Margo ...

 ,Margo Perin’s most recent publication is Plexiglass, a collection of interrelated poems incorporating the voices of men and women held captive by the US American prison industrial complex.
 Plexiglass is Margo's first book of poetry.
-Her novel, The Opposite of Hollywood, tells the story of her childhood being raised by her Donald Trump-like sociopathic, criminal father.
+Her novel, The Opposite of Hollywood, tells the story of her childhood being raised by a father on the lam.

 Margo's poetry was anthologized in Heyday/PEN's Fightin’ Words and in 2012, she was commissioned by Shimon Attie (artist) and the San Francisco Arts Commission/Baleaf to create a poem for the Spiral of Gratitude public memorial to honor the families and friends of police officers who were killed or wounded in the line of duty.
 Spiral of Gratitude is a permanent installation in the foyer of San Francisco’s Public Safety Building.
 The poem also appears on a plaque next to the Wall of Names.